BestTimesToVisit.com Logo

 activity

 Embark on a guided icewalk through the stunning Johnston Canyon during winter.
 Witness the canyon transformed into a frozen wonderland, with towering ice formations and glistening waterfalls.
-Dress warmly and wear sturdy waterproof boots.
+Wear appropriate footwear and dress warmly!

 Best time: December-March